ParadigmHyperloop/distributed-controls/README.md

 1. Plug in the arduino
 2. Click the Upload button to build and upload to the arduino
-3. Click the Serial Console button (looks like a wall plug), it should autodetect the port, click start
+3. Click the SerialUSB Console button (looks like a wall plug), it should autodetect the port, click start
-4. The serial console will start spewing `debug()` output
+4. The SerialUSB console will start spewing `debug()` output

 ```
 [DEBUG] [loop in src\main.cpp:268] --- Starting Network
 [DEBUG] [net_recv_request in src\network.cpp:19] Requesting Packet
 [DEBUG] [net_recv_request in src\network.cpp:21] Packet Back
-[DEBUG] [loop in src\main.cpp:272] --- Read Serial
+[DEBUG] [loop in src\main.cpp:272] --- Read SerialUSB
 [DEBUG] [loop in src\main.cpp:275] --- Starting Sensors
 [DEBUG] [loop in src\main.cpp:279] --- Starting States
 [DEBUG] [loop in src\main.cpp:283] --- Starting Actuators